uvicmakerlab/dhsi2016/index.md

 * Weiser, Mark and John Seely Brown. ["The Coming Age of Calm Technology,"](http://www.ubiq.com/hypertext/weiser/acmfuture2endnote.htm) Xerox PARC (1996)
 * Wernimont, Jacqueline and Elizabeth Losh, "Wear and Care: Feminisms at a Long Maker Table," [*Routledge Companion to Media Studies and Digital Humanities*](https://github.com/jentery/routledgeCompanionMSDH/blob/master/index.md) (Ed.
 Jentery Sayers) (forthcoming)
 * Zoran, Amit and Leah Buechley. ["Hybrid Reassemblage: An Exploration of Craft, Digital Fabrication, and Artifact Uniqueness"](http://www.mitpressjournals.org/doi/pdf/10.1162/LEON_a_00477) *Leonardo* (2013)

-## Favourite Projects

-Throughout the week, we'll share our favourite physical computing and fabrication projects, including projects that inspired many of our experiments.
-As you'll likely notice, they represent an array of disciplines, including design, literary studies, sculpture, sound art, history, media studies, cultural studies, and engineering.

-## Schedule for the Week

-### Monday, June 13th (10:15-4:00) - From Bits to Atoms
-* **10:15-10:30**, *Introductions*: We'll take a few minutes to say hello to each other.
-* **10:15-10:30**, *Physical Computing, Fabrication, and the Humanities* (Jentery): What is the relevance of physical computing and fabrication to humanities research?
-How might the humanities inform physical computing and fabrication practices?
-* **10:30-10:45**, *Theme for the Week* (Jentery): We will briefly walk through the theme for the week
-* **10:45-12:00**, *Introduction to Arduino* (Tiffany and Jentery): We will begin with an introduction to Arduino, the open-source microcontroller platform and integrated design environment (IDE).
-We will walk through the components of the platform, learn the basics of writing sketches in the IDE, briefly introduce the difference between digital and analog sensors and actuators, and begin building simple digital and analog circuits using switches, potentiometers, and LEDs.
-* **1:30-1:45**, *Tiffany's Favourite Projects*
-* **1:45-4:00**, *Circuit Design and Arduino Programming* (Tiffany): In the afternoon, we will expand on the basics learned during the first session by working with various analog and digital Arduino components.
-In groups, you will begin to think about how to apply different combinations of sensors and actuators by programming interactions between components.

-### Tuesday, June 14th  (9:00-4:00) - From Page to Screen to Component Parts

-* Homework: please bring an image to today's meeting
-* **9:00-9:15**, *Kat’s Favourite Projects*
-* **9:15-12:00**, *3-D Modelling with 123D Design* (Kat): An introduction to modelling in 3D
-* **1:30-2:00**, *Turning a 3-D Model into 2-D Parts with 123D Make* (Kat): We will demonstrate how you can turn your 3-D model into stackable, foldable, or interlocking 2-D parts.
-* **2:00-2:30**, *Modeling Directly in 2-D with CorelDRAW* (Kat): We will guide you through 2-D file preparation for laser cutting and also discuss sizing, file formats, and the difference between vector and raster images, including how they are processed by a laser cutter.
-* **2:30- 2:45**, *Jentery's Favourite Projects*
-* **2:45-4:00**, *Using Git + GitHub to Share Your Prototypes* (Jentery): During this session, you will learn the basics of Git, including how to push repositories of project files to GitHub, which allows you to share you work with others.

-### Wednesday, June 15th (9:00-4:00) - From Atoms to Bits

-* Homework: bring a 3-D object to today's meeting
-* **9:00-9:15**, *Danielle's Favourite Projects*
-* **9:15-12:00**, *Introduction to Photogrammetry with Agisoft PhotoScan* (Danielle): During this session, we will algorithmically stitch a series of 2-D images into 3-D models using PhotoScan.
-* **1:30-3:15**, *3-D Scanning with an HDI 120* (Danielle): This afternoon we will use structured light scanning to convert a 3-D object into a cloud of data points and then into a 3-D model.
-* **3:15- 4:00**, *Review and Experimentation*

-## Thursday, June 16th (9:00-4:00) - From Idea to Project

-* **9:00-4:00**, *Project Development*: You will prototype your own projects in small groups, with feedback from the instructors and others in the course.

-## Friday, June 17th (9:30-12:00)

-* **9:30-11:00**, *Finalize Prototypes*: During this session, you will finalize working versions of your prototypes, with assistance from the instructors and others in the course.
-* **11:00-12:00**, *Informal Presentations*: You will informally share your prototypes with others in the course, and we'll collectively reflect on the week.
-We'll also determine what to show during the course exhibit scheduled for 12:15.

-## Some Suggestions for Prototyping

-Below are some practical suggestions for prototyping projects involving physical computing and fabrication.
-These are clearly biased.
-Feel free to take them or leave them.

-### Before You Start Prototyping

-* Conduct an environmental scan.
-Is code already out there?
-Does a similar project already exist?
-Could you repurpose or edit existing models and builds?
-Or can you find schematics for the parts you are planning to use?
-* Create a bill of materials that accounts for what the materials mean or connote.
-For instance, is plastic the best choice?
-* In terms of vendors, http://www.digikey.com/ and https://www.adafruit.com/ are popular options.
-* Read reviews of any technologies before you purchase them.
-Ask others if they've used the technologies, too.
-Approach publications such as *Make* with some skepticism, or read against the grain of enthusiasm and hype.

-### As You Prototype

-* Consider working first with paper or modeling clay.
-This approach can save you both time and materials.
-* Circulate your prototype for feedback from friends.
-Have them interact with what you are making and document the interactions.
-Consider designs in the context of use.
-* Whenever possible, write about the prototyping process as you go.
-Reflect on it, too.
-Think about prototyping as inquiry (not a means to an end), where a prototype is a situation for interpretation or negotiation (not a product).
-* Don't hesitate to post questions or challenges you have with your code or circuit design on relevant forums online.
-Or read existing threads for similar projects to see if someone else has experienced the same issues as you.
-What was their solution?

-### After You Prototype

-* Privately or publicly, consider distributing your core files and documentation via a venue such as GitHub.
-* Take photos or video of prototypes for future reference.
-* Wherever possible, reuse parts for other projects, recycle them, or donate them to a group such as http://www.freegeek.org/.
-* Consider licensing your prototype.